emmahsax/action-ghcr-prune/README.md

 **Optional** Boolean controlling whether to execute the action as a dry-run.
 When `true` the action will print out details of the version that will be pruned without actually deleting them.
 Defaults to `false`.

 As this action is destructive, it's recommended to test any changes to the configuration of the action with a dry-run to ensure the expected versions are matched for pruning.

+### remove-multi-platform

+**Optional** Boolean controlling whether the child digests of multi-platform images should be pruned (`true`) or not (`false`).
+Defaults to `false`.

+Turning this on will force the removal of the untagged platform variants attached to multi-platform images.
+Due to variants being untagged you cannot use this option with `prune-untagged`.
+You also must specify either `user` or `organization`.

 ### :mag: Filters